World Senior Games

-Community Impact
+Swimming events are eligible for setting masters swimming records.

+In 1989 Jon Huntsman Sr. of the Huntsman Corporation became the Games' title sponsor.
+The 2016 games had competitors from 34 countries in 29 sports, the oldest Daniel Bulkley, aged 99.
+The 2020 competition was cancelled due to the COVID-19 pandemic.
 The World Senior Games annually brings in an estimated $17 million in direct economic impact to the St. George community.
 Brigham Young University students have provided free health screenings, conducted research at the games and published findings in peer-reviewed journals, and are a major source of volunteers at the competition.

 Events

-For 2021, competition is available in 34 different sports.
+For 2021, competition was planned in 34 different sports.